thisisevilevil/evilevil365/_posts/2025-01-25-24H2FeatureUpdate-Issue.md

 ## Wrapping up

-As of this date, there is currently not ETA of when this will be fixed, but the Product Group responsible is working on a fix, as pr. a Microsoft support ticket, I have submitted on behalf of one of my customers.
+As of this date, there is currently no ETA of when this will be fixed, but the Product Group responsible is working on a fix, as pr. a Microsoft support ticket, I have submitted on behalf of one of my customers.

 ![Feature Update issue](/assets/images/2025-18-01-24H2FeatureUpdate-Issue/FeatureUpdate_Issue_PG.png?raw=true "Feature Update issue")